 Star Wars: Episode IX, the conclusion to the most recent Star Wars trilogy, is set to premiere December 2019, with The Force Awakens director J.J.
 Abrams returning at the helm.
 And now, The Hollywood Reporter writes that actor Billy Dee Williams will reprise his iconic role as space scoundrel Lando Calrissian.
 This marks one of the longest gaps between appearances of a character played by the same actor in American film history.
 Actor Donald Glover portrayed a younger Lando in the standalone Solo: A Star Wars Story.
 With the mysterious absence of Lando in the sequel triology, many fans were left displeased.
 The news of his return for the upcoming Star Wars film leaves fans thrilled.

-Lando Calrissian first appeared in The Empire Strikes Back and reprised the role in Return of the Jedi.
+Lando Calrissian first appeared in The Empire Strikes Back, and Williams reprised the role in Return of the Jedi.
 He was first introduced as an old friend of Han Solo, as well as the original owner of the Millennium Falcon.
-Actor Billy Dee Williams portrayed Lando in the original trilogy.
 The character has also appeared in the animated series Star Wars Rebels (voiced by Williams), and the live-action anthology movie Solo: A Star Wars Story, which features a young Lando played by Donald Glover.
 Lando also frequently appeared in the Star Wars expanded universe of novels, comic books, and video games.
 However, Lando has been mysteriously absent in the sequel trilogy this far — and after all this time, fans are thrilled by the news of his return.